ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ## Monitor the app
 {:#monitor_app}

-### Logging and Monitoring with in-built OpenShift stack
+### Logging and Monitoring with in-built {{site.data.keyword.openshiftshort}} stack
-OpenShift Container Platform ships with a pre-configured and self-updating monitoring stack that is based on the [Prometheus](https://prometheus.io/) open source project and its wider eco-system.
+{{site.data.keyword.openshiftshort}} Container Platform ships with a pre-configured and self-updating monitoring stack that is based on the [Prometheus](https://prometheus.io/) open source project and its wider eco-system.
 It provides monitoring of cluster components and ships with a set of [Grafana](https://grafana.com/) dashboards

 1. To access the web UIs of Prometheus and Grafana along with Alertmanager, run the below command and make sure to prepend `https://` to the returned addresses(HOST).
 You cannot access web UIs using unencrypted connection.
    ```sh